projectcapsule/capsule/docs/content/general/tutorial.md

   name: oil
 spec:
   owners:
-  - name: system:serviceaccount:default:robot
+  - name: system:serviceaccount:tenant-system:robot
     kind: ServiceAccount
 EOF
 ```

-Bill can create a Service Account called `robot`, for example, in the `default` namespace and leave it to act as Tenant Owner of the `oil` tenant
+Bill can create a Service Account called `robot`, for example, in the `tenant-system` namespace and leave it to act as Tenant Owner of the `oil` tenant

 ```
-kubectl --as system:serviceaccount:default:robot --as-group capsule.clastix.io auth can-i create namespaces yes
+kubectl --as system:serviceaccount:tenant-system:robot --as-group capsule.clastix.io auth can-i create namespaces yes
 ```